seeeebaaaa/karel_learns_c_cl/README.md

 Default speed of the world. int
 ##### worldDimension[0] & worldDimension[1]
 The size of your world.
 [0]>Y, [1]>x; Remember that the number you put here has to be `(ActuallSizeOfTheWorld)-1`. int
+> Note: The maximum dimensions your world can have are 100x100 (can be changed in `karel.h`)
 ##### karelPosition[0] & karelPosition[1]
 The position where karel starts.
 [0]>Y, [1]>X; Same sizing-rule as `worldDimension[]`. int
 ##### karelRotation
 Karels starting rotation.
 0>North,1>East,2>south,3>west. int
 ##### Walls
 The walls are a bit tricky.
 All walls are stored in the array `walls[][4]`.
 Each wall is another array with 4 Elements: `{field1Y,field1X,field2Y,field2X}`.
 The wall is created between `field1` and `field2`.
-> IMPORTANT: field1 must be either on the right sid eof field2 or under field2
+> **IMPORTANT**: field1 must be either on the right side of field2 or under field2
 ##### Beeper
 The beepers are stored in the array `beeper[][3]`.
 Each beeper is another array with 3 elements: `{fieldY,fieldX,numberOfBeepers}`. `numberOfBeepers` is th eamount of beepers stored on this field.
 #### Alternative way of 'writing' your world.